 In the last 20 years studies show that a high percentage of young people have signs of dental erosion.
 The prevalence of erosive tooth wear is still increasing, especially in the younger age groups!
-Dr. Amanda Guerrero discusses how your favorite beverages may be effecting your teeth in this weeks blog.
+Dr. Paul Amato discusses how your favorite beverages may be effecting your teeth in this weeks blog.

 What exactly makes a drink bad for my teeth?